 As the calendar flipped to a new year, members of the Big Thompson Watershed Health Partnership (BTWHP) convened with a shared mission: to elevate our approach to wildfire management through an in-depth exploration of Community Readiness.
 After all, the essence of our work lies in harnessing the power of people to foster readiness and resilience.
 A [...]

-Sign up to receive news and updates on how together we are protecting the health of our watersheds.Sign up today
+Sign up to receive news and updates on how peaks to people is protecting the health of our watersheds.Sign up today

 If you're interested in making a donation, you can do so by following the link below: